-- Values returned by getAverageHitSelectivity() have an accuracy of around 1% for on-heap storages. - Values returned by getQueryCount() and getHitCount() may be imprecise for queries involving partition predicates (PartitionPredicate) on off-heap storage. - Index statistics may be imprecise after a new cluster member addition or the existing member removal until enough fresh statistics is accumulated on a new owner of an index or its partition.
+- The values returned by getAverageHitSelectivity() have an accuracy of around 1% for on-heap storages. - The values returned by getQueryCount() and getHitCount() may be imprecise for queries involving partition predicates (PartitionPredicate) on off-heap storage. - The index statistics may be imprecise after a new cluster member addition or the existing member removal until enough fresh statistics is accumulated on a new owner of an index or its partition.

-18.1.3.
+20.1.3.
 Near Cache Statistics